i2p/i2p.www/i2p2www/spec/i2cp.rst

 Notes
 `````
-Currently, the client limits are the only values set, and are actually the
+The client limits may be the only values set, and may be the
+actual router limits, or a percentage of the router limits, or specific to
+the particular client, implementation-dependent.
-router limits.
-All the values labeled as router limits are always 0.
-As of
+All the values labeled as router limits may be 0, implementation-dependent.
-release 0.7.2.
+As of release 0.7.2.

 .. _msg-BlindingInfo: